 Pre-wedding photoshoots in Rutland: Why, Where & When

-I love them and you and your fiancée should to.
-Most people when booking me will go for this optional extra, in fact it’s pretty rare they don’t.
-This is not because my couples love the camera, far from it.
-In fact, knowing they hate being in front of the camera is one of the reasons they plonk themselves right in front of it, especially before the wedding day.
+I offer pre-wedding photoshoots in Rutland complimentary as part of the ‘Whole Shabang’ package.
+9 times out of 10, couples will take full advantage of it or add it on if they don’t have it included.
+This is not because my couples love the camera, far from it!
+In fact, knowing they hate being in front of the camera is exactly one of the reasons they plonk themselves right in front of it, especially before the wedding day.
 How come?
 Read on….

 The wedding day will be nerve wrecking enough as it is, don’t add to it with anxiety over having your photos taken.
 You won’t get to do that day again and if you look back through your wedding photographs finding you looked and felt awkward in front of the camera, you’ll regret it.
 Getting natural wedding photographs is all in the feeling – it’s about feeling natural and relaxed.
-A pre-wedding photo shoot is a fabulous way to get to know me and the way I work.
-Getting to know me, your wedding photographer, means you feel more comfortable and less self-conscious on the wedding day when I am clicking away.
-In turn, this means you get those relaxed wedding photographs that you desperately desire.
+My pre-wedding photoshoots are a fabulous way to get to know me and the way I work.
+Getting to know me means you feel more comfortable and less self-conscious on the wedding day when I am clicking away.
+In turn, this means you get those natural wedding photographs that you desperately want.

 It works for me too as I get to know you and your fiancée a little bit more.
 I get to find out about which is your best side, how to get the smiles and most of all, how I can get you to ignore me!

-A pre-wedding photography shoot in and around picturesque Rutland is bloody good way to spend an hour wrapped up in each other.
+The pre-wedding photoshoots are a bloody good way to spend an hour wrapped up in each other.
 Forget work, forget the bills, forget your phone and forget the wedding planning.
 Have a date.
 Have a laugh.
 Have a right good cuddle.
 It’s just a really good idea.

 You can use the photos too!
 Loads of couples use the photos from a pre-wedding shoot in the run up to the wedding.
 They make for a cute display on the wedding day, are used on the invites or used as a design for personalised thank you cards.
 There are a gazillion stationary based ideas.
 If that doesn’t float your boat then just go print them and FRAME them.
 That’s what photos are for!